nerve-bio/NERVE/README.md

 ```
 ./NERVE.sh -p1 anthracis.fasta -g p
 ```
-Here, the example file "anthracis.fasta", with Gram positive proteins, is saved the NERVE folder.
+Here, the example file "anthracis.fasta", with Gram positive proteins, is saved in the NERVE folder.

 But the user can also retrieve a specific proteome from Uniprot, writing its correct ID: